Accessibility at Greyfriars

 - The ground floor of the House, bookshop, garden and café are free to access for all visitors (expect during events).

-- The rest of the House and guided tours are free for National Trust members but payable for everybody else.
+- The rest of the House and guided tours are free for National Trust members or can be accessed with an admission ticket.

 - Companions and carers go free.